MicrosoftDocs/security/compass/protect-against-ransomware-phase1.md

 - m365solution-ransomware
 - m365solution-overview
 ms.custom:
-description: Deploy ransomware protection to prevent an attacker from obtaining financial leverage.
+description: Deploy ransomware protection to prepare your organization for the worst so that you can recover from an attack without having to pay the ransom.

 ---

-# Phase 1: Prevent ransomware financial leverage
+# Phase 1: Prepare for the worst

-The first thing you should do for these attacks is ensure your organization has a viable alternative to paying the ransom.
+The first thing you should do for these attacks is prepare your organization so that it has a viable alternative to paying the ransom.
 While attackers in control of your organization have a variety of ways to pressure you into paying, the demands primarily focus on two categories:

 - **Pay to regain access**